staalmannen/APExp/README.md

 - copied "head", "which", and "printenv" rc scripts from steve (/n/sources/contrib)

+***Languages***

+- Lua is included by default in APExp

 ***Transpilers***

 C transpilers is a fun little proof-of-concept and also opens up for more languages.
+Many will only have very little practical use, however.

 - copied the last (version 3.03) plan9 cfront (c++) port from steve (/n/sources/contrib)

+- The pascal-to-C transpiler p2c (1.21alpha) is included in APExp

 *** (un)archivers ***